 - cover pans when cooking

-- use extractor fans in kitchens and bathrooms where available
+- use extractor fans in kitchens and bathrooms if you have them

-- close internal doors when you cook or shower
+- keep internal doors closed when you cook or shower

 - leave a gap between furniture and external walls

-- dry clothes outdoors or use a vented tumble dryer where possible
+- dry clothes outdoors or use a vented tumble dryer if you can

-- Carrying out a stock-condition survey every five years of every home.
+- Carrying out a stock condition survey every five years

 - Prioritising repairs which cause damp problems.